Full profile

 - Lopresti 2019, Medicine (Baltimore) — ashwagandha stress RCT.
 Stress-relief and cortisol reduction over 60 days.
 PMID 31517876; doi:10.1097/MD.0000000000017186.
 Educational, not a product claim.

 - Case series — ashwagandha-associated liver injury (2023).
 Published case series in Hepatology Communications documenting ashwagandha-related liver injury, including deaths, in patients with underlying liver disease.
 Basis for the pre-existing-liver-disease avoidance statement.
+PMID 37756041.
 Educational, not a product claim.

 - TGA safety alert — ashwagandha and liver injury (February 2024).
 Australia's Therapeutic Goods Administration issued a liver-safety alert for ashwagandha-containing products. tga.gov.au.